Meryl Streep is considered by many to be the greatest actress of her generation.

 Meryl Streep said once in an interview that she preferred the gloomy weather of England.
 So that is why, for her, Mamma Mia! was the most challenging film she’s ever done because she disliked the heat.

 But despite what the actress said, the movie was very close to her heart.
 She had a lot of fun doing it, along with an amazing cast of actors and actresses.
 She even came back for part two despite claiming she doesn’t do sequels.

-No one else can portray the free spirit, Donna, like Meryl did.
+No one else can portray the free spirit of Donna as Meryl did.
 The part seemed like it was created for her.
 Meryl’s tenderness naturally seeps out when a scene calls for it, and it never fails to tug on heartstrings.

 30. The Iron Lady

 The movie was given a summarized rating of average by critics and audiences alike.
 But, here she is again, taking home wins from the Academy Awards, Golden Globe, and BAFTA for the Best Actress category.

 Margaret Thatcher was the longest-serving British Prime Minister, rising through the ranks of a dominantly male environment; the title The Iron Lady is a fitting title for a woman of her caliber.

 Most of the negative comments pointed towards the lacking parts of the screenplay, but it also sends a message that Meryl Streep can turn a film that’s off its mark into a success that will be remembered.